List of equipment of the Syrian Army

-This is an inventory of military equipment of the Syrian Arab Army.
+This is an inventory of military equipment of the former Syrian Arab Army.

-The organization and military doctrine of the Syrian Armed Forces followed a mix of French and Western influences as the Soviet Union closely guarded its operational principles and never shared them with client states.
-The Syrian Arab Army has traditionally relied on the Russian Federation and its predecessor the Soviet Union as its main supplier of military equipment.
+The organization and military doctrine of the former Syrian Armed Forces were influenced by the doctrines of the Soviet Union, Syria's closest ally.
+The Syrian Arab Army has traditionally relied on the Soviet Union and its successor the Russian Federation as its main supplier of military equipment.
 As a result of the Syrian Civil War, many vehicles and much heavy equipment has been destroyed or captured, with some stores being partially replenished from Russian stocks.
 Accurate numbers for equipment in the Army's inventory are difficult to ascertain.
 The numbers listed below should be regarded as optimistic estimates.
 Some armored vehicles were lost in past decades without being accounted for, while many others were not operational (or even beyond repair) at the start of the Syrian Civil War due to being in long-term storage with minimal or no maintenance.
 Given these factors, it has been estimated that more realistic estimates would be about 33% lower than what is listed below.

+Following the outcome of the Syrian civil war, Israel launched several strikes on Syrian strategic bases, destroying up to 80% of the country's ammunition stocks as well as their navy, most of their air force and the majority of their strategic weapons stocks.